Why Former Athletes Can't Lose Weight With the Same Workouts

 Stop training like a 22-year-old athlete and start training like a 40-year-old who wants to perform for the next 30 years.

-- Eat for the body you have now — adequate protein, strategic carb timing, no starvation diets
+Eat for the body you have now.
+Enough protein, no starvation diets.